 user interface capabilities are tightly integrated, meaning that any progress made behind the scenes can be reflected in an improved experience for citizens and partners.

-So low-code can automate processes that are currently manual, and other efficiency measures; and enable the sharing of data across disparate sources for improved decision-making.
-But on top of this, it improves ratepayer engagement through functionality such as digital self-service and personalised interactions.
-All for an investment that surprises many CIOs when I discuss it with them.
+So low-code can automate currently manual processes and other efficiency measures; and enable the sharing of data across disparate sources for improved decision-making.
+But on top of this, it improves ratepayer engagement through functionality such as digital self-service and personalised interactions—all for an investment that surprises many CIOs when I discuss it with them.

 Quoted in Davidson, ‘Australian Local Government CEO Index 2021’